CabarrusCo/lfwfapi/README.md

 ### About
 ---
-The LFWFAPI is a Laserfiche Workflow API wrapper written in Go.
+The LFWFAPI is a minimal Laserfiche Workflow API wrapper written in Go.
 It currently has API functionality built in to

 1. Grab all workflows from the current workflow server
 2. Grab all parameters of a workflow